 EEPROM.
 Electronically erasable read-only memory.
-Usually bytes or words can be erased and reprogrammed individually during system operations.
-The EEPROM is used for storing configuration information that will be "remembered" after a reboot and AC power loss.
+Usually bytes or words can be erased and

 Environment The conditions in which your commands or programs are executed.
 These conditions include your workstation characteristics, home directory, and default search paths See also environment variables.